celery/celery/docs/userguide/monitoring.rst

-RabbitMQ ships with the `rabbitmqctl(1)`_ command, with this you can list queues, exchanges, bindings, queue lenghts, the memory usage of each queue, as well as manage users, virtual hosts and their permissions.
+RabbitMQ ships with the `rabbitmqctl(1)`_ command, with this you can list queues, exchanges, bindings, queue lengths, the memory usage of each queue, as well as manage users, virtual hosts and their permissions.

 .. note::